 However, you need to pick through a lot of fine print related to eBay’s price guarantee for laptops, cell phones and other gadgets.

 To list items for sale, you also have to upload photos, add descriptions and decide on shipping options. eBay estimates shipping costs for you, or you can add your own fees if you know the package size and weight.

 Unfortunately, eBay’s fees can add up quickly.
 For example, if I received $519 for my MacBook Air, the seller’s fees would total $53.40 (the least expensive option).

 And that doesn’t include PayPal’s cut if the buyer used that payment option. eBay’s fee calculator can provide a good idea of the costs you’ll pay.
 Steep fees aside, eBay’s massive user base often makes it a quick way to sell unwanted tech.

-Swappa is worth a look if you want to sell old phones.
+Swappa is worth a look if you want to sell a used mobile device.
 Sellers pay no fees, though they do have to pay all applicable PayPal fees if a device sells.
 (All sales on Swappa go through PayPal.)

 Sellers also need to roll shipping costs into the asking price.
 Buyers pay Swappa a fee based on the sale price, and those fees range from $5 to $35.

 It’s easy to create a new listing on Swappa.
 First, you write a headline and description, and then answer a few questions, set a price — based on what Swappa suggests or setting your own amount — and post a few photos.